vega/altair/doc/user_guide/marks/geoshape.rst

     gdf_centroid['lat'] = gdf_centroid['geometry'].y

     alt.Chart(gdf_centroid).mark_circle().encode(
+        longitude='lon:Q',
         latitude='lat:Q',
-        longitude='lon:Q',
         size="pop_est:Q"
     ).project(
         type='identity',
         reflectY=True
     )

-You could skip the extra assingment to the ``lon`` and ``lat`` column in the GeoDataFrame and use the coordinates directly.
+You could skip the extra assignment to the ``lon`` and ``lat`` column in the GeoDataFrame and use the coordinates directly.
 We combine the chart with a basemap to bring some perspective to the points:

 .. altair-plot::